*Applications for 2023 are now closed*

-The Introduction to Evaluation online short course is aimed at staff in frontline services in the NHS, local government and social care organisations who are aiming to conduct evaluations of services or interventions and covers key guidance from the planning stages through to sharing your findings.
+The Introduction to Evaluation online short course is designed for staff in frontline services in the NHS, local government and social care organisations who wish to conduct evaluations of services or interventions.
+The course covers key guidance from the planning stages through to sharing your findings.

 Why take this course?

-This engaging online course, ran by the ARC North Thames Academy equips you with the knowledge and skills to start addressing these challenges.
+This engaging online course, run by the ARC North Thames Academy, equips you with the knowledge and skills to start addressing these challenges.
 The course is aimed at staff in frontline services in the NHS, local government and social care organisations who have limited experience of conducting service evaluations.

 Inspired by the content of our popular face-to-face evaluation course, you will gain the skills and knowledge to undertake your own evaluation of a local intervention or service and be able to appraise other evaluations.

-Teaching is delivered entirely online by experienced health research experts, using real-world examples and practical exercises to support participants in applying their knowledge.
-You’ll learn by taking part in lectures and interactive activities; and participating in the discussions that accompany each step.
+Teaching is delivered entirely online by experienced health research experts.
+We use real-world examples and practical exercises to support you in applying your knowledge.
+You’ll learn by taking part in lectures and interactive activities, and by participating in the discussions that accompany each step.

-The course supervisors will be available to give you direct guidance on planning your evaluation.
-Our academics will also facilitate discussions amongst participants, creating opportunities for you to seek feedback from professionals across a range of health and social care roles.
+The course supervisors will be available to give you direct guidance on planning your evaluation and facilitate discussions among participants, creating opportunities for you to seek feedback from professionals across a range of health and social care roles.

 What will this course cover?